Wilson Boulevard & N. Livingston Street Intersection Safety Project

 View a larger version of this Preliminary Concept Design.(PDF, 4MB)

-This preliminary concept design proposes:
+This preliminary concept design proposed:

 - A full traffic signal at Wilson Boulevard and N. Livingston Street, in accordance with the results of a traffic signal warrant analysis conducted by DES Transportation staff in 2025.